+- Freie Universität

-- You know exactly what aspect of an object you are interested in - e.g. the number of defects in a design - so in this case the individual designs are the objects - and the number of defects is the aspect of interest - But the characteristics of the object may make it difficult to measure that aspect precisely: - random fluctuations in the measurements (stochastic error) - e.g. because your defect detection/estimation method is unreliable (e.g. because it is performed by a human being) - systematic measurement error - e.g. because certain kinds of defects are almost always overlooked - corruption of individual data points - e.g. because some part of a defect list has been lost
+- You know exactly what aspect of an object you are interested in

+- e.g. the number of defects in a design

+- But the characteristics of the object may make it difficult to measure that aspect precisely: - random fluctuations in the measurements (stochastic error) - e.g. because your defect detection/estimation method is unreliable (e.g. because it is performed by a human being) - systematic measurement error - e.g. because certain kinds of defects are almost always overlooked - corruption of individual data points - e.g. because some part of a defect list has been lost